-Installing the Module in a Rack
+How to Install the Module in a Rack

-The following procedure describes how to install the module in the rack.
+The following procedure describes how to install the module in a 19" rack.

 Note that, although each module is shipped with its own mounting panel, it is not necessary to install each module in a separate mounting panel.
 Up to three modules may be installed in one mounting panel.